28 July 2024

 When Lillian Gish returned to the screen in 1943, she played in two big-budget Hollywood pictures, the war drama Commandos Strike at Dawn (John Farrow, 1942) and Top Man (Charles Lamont, 1943).
 Denny Jackson at IMDb: “Although these roles did not bring her the attention she had in her early career, Lillian still proved she could hold her own with the best of them.”

-She earned an Oscar nomination as Best Supporting Actress for her role of Laura Belle McCanles in the Western Duel in the Sun (King Vidor, 1946).
+She earned an Oscar nomination as Best Supporting Actress for her role as Laura Belle McCanles in the Western Duel in the Sun (King Vidor, 1946).
 She now excelled playing wilful but conflicted women.

 One of the most critically acclaimed roles of her career came in the Film Noir The Night of the Hunter (Charles Laughton, 1955).
 She played a rural guardian angel protecting her charges from a murderous preacher played by Robert Mitchum.
 In 1969, she published her autobiography The Movies, Mr. Griffith, and Me.
 A year later, she received a special Academy Award 'for superlative artistry and distinguished contributions to the progress of motion pictures'.

-In her later years Gish became a dedicated advocate for the appreciation and preservation of silent film.
+In her later years, Gish became a dedicated advocate for the appreciation and preservation of silent film.
 At the age of 93, she made what was to be her last film, The Whales of August (Lindsay Anderson, 1987), in which Bette Davis and she starred as elderly sisters in Maine.
 It exposed her to a new generation of fans.

 In 1993, Lillian Gish died at age 99 peacefully in her sleep in New York City.
 Her 75-year film career is almost unbeatable.
 Gish never married or had children.
 She left her entire estate, which was valued at several million dollars, to actress Helen Hayes, who died 18 days after Gish.